hugohaggmark/Fluxo/README.md

 If you've already connected to Fluxo before go directly to Step2.

 Before you can use Fluxo you need to connect to Trello using your trello account.

-* Click the here link in the text "To use Fluxo you need to connect To Trello here"

 ![image](https://raw.githubusercontent.com/hugohaggmark/Fluxo/master/docs/welcome.png)
 * the usual connect to Trello dialog should appear, follow this as you would do when connecting to Trello
 * remember to allow Fluxo to read your Trello information